 What is anxiety?

-If you have anxiety, don’t be afraid because many people suffer from it, and you can get help.
+If you have anxiety, there are ways that you can get help.
 Here are some different types of anxiety and anxiety disorders.
-In this section, you will read about common anxiety disorders and issues that affect your relationship when you or your partner have anxiety.
+In this section, you will read about common anxiety disorders and various different issues that can affect your relationship when you or your partner have anxiety.

 Generalized Anxiety or GAD